 You shall have a chance to visit the Castles of Doune, Menzies and Blair during your trip.
 If you have an interest in whisky you shall pass distilleries; Deanston, Dewers and Bell.
 You shall also cycle passing at least eight great Lochs and the scenery which makes Scotland so well known worldwide.
-We have graded this Scottish cycling holiday as a level 2 self guided cycle tour.
-You will be staying in staying in 3-star hotels and guest houses but can choose to upgrade to 4 star guest houses and selected 3 star guest houses.
+The 5-night tour will have only 1 loop ride in either Callander or Pitlochry depending on availability.
+We have graded this Scottish cycling holiday as a level 2 self-guided cycle tour.
+You will be staying in staying in 3-star hotels and guest houses but can choose to upgrade to 4-star guest houses and selected 3-star guest houses.

 We believe we have the best rental bikes available in this region.
 They are 24 speed hybrids, E-bikes, racing bikes and tandems.

 It is a requirement of booking this tour with Hooked on Cycling that you have suitable travel insurance which covers you for the chosen activity and for emergency evacuation and hospital care.